chaplonglau/hey/docs/_posts/2021-07-23-streamlining_background_workers.markdown

 So instead of staring at a huge nonsensical Procfile, we now have a really clean and intuitive queue strategy for new and existing jobs.

+---

 ### **Dynos: Perf-L dynos > Perf-M dynos**

-Performance L dynos ($500) cost twice as much as Performance M dynos ($250), but offer ~4 times the resources (12x vs 50x) - meaning they're twice the bang per buck.
+Heroku Performance L dynos ($500) cost twice as much as Performance M dynos ($250), but offer ~4 times the resources (12x vs 50x) - meaning they're twice the bang per buck.

 This means we should try to run multiple Sidekiq processes on a performance L dyno first, rather than trying to scale and add on multiple performance M dynos.

+---

 ### **Workers: Idempotent and Small**